cajal/microns-nda-access/README.md

 replacing the "\<hostname>" with the hostname of the machine hosting the database (can use `127.0.1.1` if the notebook service has `network_mode: 'host'` enabled, but otherwise must use the network ip of the computer hosting the database container).

-You can also replace the ./notebooks reference to a folder to a folder the of your choice.
+You can also replace the ./notebooks reference to a folder of your choice.